allusive-dev/compfy/README.md

 - Blur rules.
 Background blurring is now done on a whitelist basis to reduce hardware consumption.
 (This might be changed in `v1.1` where you will be able to chose whether to use a whitelist or blacklist).

 ## What Is This?

-This is a fork of picom-pijulius which is avaliable on Nixpkgs and the Arch User Repository.
+This was originally a fork of pijulius and nothing more, but since `1.0` this project has become much more and I hope it will go even further with your help.

-This is currently the best actively maintained fork of picom adding proper animations.
+This is currently the best actively maintained fork of picom adding proper animations, implementing all features from upstream `v10.2` and adding more features as requested by the community!

 ## Documentation can be found in the Wiki tab above.